OpenEvalProject/evals/manuscripts/elife-99848/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/99848/elife-99848-fig2-v1.jpg)

-**Figure 2.:** .(a) Semantic segmentation performance: comparison of model efficiency, indicating the volume of training data required to achieve a given performance level.
-Each supervised model was trained with an increasing percentage of training data (with 10, 20, 60, or 80%, left to right/dark to light within each model grouping, see legend); F1-Score score with an  was computed on unseen test data, over three data subsets for each training/evaluation split.
+**Figure 2.:** (a) Semantic segmentation performance: comparison of model efficiency, indicating the volume of training data required to achieve a given performance level.
+Each supervised model was trained with an increasing percentage of training data (with 10, 20, 60, or 80%, left to right/dark to light within each model grouping, see legend); F1-Score score with an $IoU>=0$ was computed on unseen test data, over three data subsets for each training/evaluation split.
 Our self-supervised model (WNet3D) is also trained on a subset of the training set of images, but always without ground truth human labels.
 Far right: We also show the performance of the pre-trained WNet3D available in the plugin (far right), with and without cropping the regions where artifacts are present in the image.
 See Methods for details.
 The central box represents the interquartile range (IQR) of values with the median as a horizontal line, the upper and lower limits the upper and lower quartiles.
-Whiskers extend to data points within 1.5 IQR of the quartiles.
-(IoU>=0\begin{document}$IoU >= 0$\end{document}b) Instance segmentation performance comparison of Swin-UNetR and WNet3D (pretrained, see Methods), evaluated on unseen data across 3 data subsets, compared with a Swin-UNetR model trained using labels from the WNet3D self-supervised model.
+Whiskers extend to data points within 1.5 IQR of the quartiles. (b) Instance segmentation performance comparison of Swin-UNetR and WNet3D (pretrained, see Methods), evaluated on unseen data across 3 data subsets, compared with a Swin-UNetR model trained using labels from the WNet3D self-supervised model.
 Here, WNet3D was trained on separate data, producing semantic labels that were then used to train a supervised Swin-UNetR model, still on held-out data.
 This supervised model was evaluated as the other models, on 3 held-out images from our dataset, unseen during training.
 Error bars indicate 50% ~CIs. (c) Workflow diagram depicting the segmentation pipeline: either raw data can be used directly (self-supervised) or labeled and used for training, after which other data can be used for model inference.
 Each stream concludes with post-hoc inspection and refinement, if needed (post-processing analysis and/or refining the model).

 Notably, our pre-trained WNet3D, which is trained on 100% of the raw data without any labels, achieves 0.81±0.004 F1-Score with simple filtering of artifacts (removing the slices containing the problematic regions; Figure 1—figure supplement 1g) and 0.74±0.12 without any filtering.
 To compare, we trained supervised models with 10, 20, 60, or 80% of the training data and tested on the held-out data subsets.
 Considering models with 80% of the training data, the F1-Score for SwinUNetR was 0.83±0.01, 0.76±0.03 for Cellpose (tuned), 0.74±0.006 for SegResNet, 0.72±0.007 for StarDist (tuned), 0.61±0.007 for StarDist (default), and 0.43±0.09 for Cellpose (default).
 For WNet3D with 80% raw data for training was 0.71±0.03 (unfiltered) (Figure 2a; an unfiltered example is shown in Figure 1—figure supplement 1g), which is still on-par with supervised models.